AdobeDocs/experience-platform.en/help/destinations/catalog/data-management/zeta-marketing-platform.md

 ### Zeta Marketing Platform prerequisites

 * Before you set up a new connection to the Zeta Marketing Platform destination, you must create an empty customer list in your Zeta Marketing Platform account.
-You will be required to choose one of these customer lists as the designated target to receive the Adobe Experience Platform audience that you plan to send.
+You must choose one of these customer lists as the designated target to receive the Adobe Experience Platform audience that you plan to send.
 You can create an empty customer list in the ZMP by following the instructions [here](https://knowledgebase.zetaglobal.com/zmp/creating-audiences#CreatingAudiences-CreatingaCustomerList).
 * Although the Adobe Experience Platform permits the activation of multiple audiences to a particular ZMP destination instance, it is mandatory that each ZMP destination instance receives only one Experience Platform audience.
 To handle multiple audiences from the Experience Platform, create additional ZMP destination instances for each audience and select a different customer list from the dropdown.
 This approach ensures that the target ZMP audiences does not get overwritten.
 See [Fill in destination details](#destination-details) for more details.
 * Use the following credentials to configure the destination:
     * Username: **api**